 Q: Who will be doing my operation?

-A: I, Dr. Buckley , will be preforming the operation.
-One of my Physician Assistants, Jordan Hobaica or Brandon Steves will aid me.
-There will also be an anesthesiologist, x-ray technician, and at least two nurses.
+A: I, Dr. Buckley , will be performing the operation.
+One of my Physician Assistants, Jordan Hobaica or Stephanie Calenzo will assist me.
+There will also be an anesthesiologist, x-ray technician, surgical technician, a nurse, and neuromonitoring specialist for specific cases.

 Q: How long is the hospital stay?

-• Anterior Cervical Fusion and Lumbar Discectomy- can go home the day of surgery or the next day
+• Lumbar Discectomy- can go home the day of surgery

-• Kyphoplasty or SI Joint Fusion- can go home the day after surgery
+• SI Joint Fusion or Stabilization- can go home the day of or the day after surgery

 Q: How soon after surgery will I be up walking around?